 Video-audio synchronisation

-For each video annotation, we attempted to match a corresponding region of the recorded audio file.
+For each video annotation, we matched the corresponding recorded audio sequence by….
 This was done by cross-correlating the blinking LED signal over the video annotation window with the recorded ON/OFF signal in the fourth audio channel.
 We managed to find succesful audio matches for ABC % of all video annotations.
 The low match rate is primarily due to the fluctuating nature of the camera frame rates.
 For each succesfully matched video annotation, there was now an audio file that recorded the echolocation behaviour at the observed group size.
 Due to issues with synchronisation audio data from only 11 hours 40 minutes of the around 18 hours could be succesfully synchronised to get analysable audio data.

 Acoustic analysis

 We performed two complementary acoustic analyses to determine whether horseshoe bats changed their echolocation call parameters while flying in the presence of conspecifics.
-The first analysis is the ‘individual call’ analysis, where we isolated one horseshoe bat call in each synchronised audio file, and performed measurements on it.
+The first analysis is a ‘individual call’ analysis, where we isolated and acoustically analysed one call for each flight bout.
+The advantage of the single-call analysis is that we can directly analyse which specific parameters individual bats altered in which way depending on the group size.
+Its disadvantage is that we could only find a limited number (x-y per flight bout) of non-overlapped calls with sufficient SNR, particularly in multi-bat situations.
 The second analysis is the ‘whole audio’ analysis, where we measured the acoustic parameters of longer 50ms chunks from a whole audio file.
-The advantage of the single-call analysis is that the measurements made on single calls are directly interpretable, in terms of which parameters were altered while bats were flying alone or with conspecifics.
-The disadvantage of the single-call analysis is that especially in multi-bat annotations, it can be difficult to find enough cases of non-overlapped calls of sufficient signal-to-noise ratio.
 The advantages of the whole-audio analysis is that it allows a broader scale characterisation of the echolocation, by allowing an analysis of more audio data.
 Whole-audio analysis also allows a kind of null-hypothesis testing where ‘simulated’ multi-bat audio files can be made for comparison.

-All raw audio was first forward-backward high-passed filtered at 70 kHz before analyses were performed.
+All raw audio was first high-passed filtered at 70 kHz (XX-filter, slope, zero-phase).
 The video annotation matched audio files showed a mix of multiple species echolocating in them.
 Even though audio was recorded from three microphones simultaneously, later inspection showed that the first microphone, (placed slightly above the ground towards the entrance) provided call recordings with the highest signal-to-noise ratio.
-All analysed audio data were thus taken from the first recorded channel.
+All analysed audio data were thus taken from this microphone.
 This microphone was also ideally located to record the calls of both incoming and exiting bats.
 Multiple species were seen in the audio files because during video annotation it was not possible to distinguish bat species solely by their flight behaviour.
 The other bat calls that were recorded were from R. ferrumequinum and a series of vespertionid and miniopterid FM calls, all of which are known to occur in the Orlova Chuka cave system (Ivanova 2005).
 Even though most of our audio recordings had R. mehelyi and R. euryale calls, there were recordings with single or multiple bats with one or more non-target species.
 These recordings were discarded and not analysed.
 Only verified video recordings with audio containing either of the target species was analysed.

 Individual call measurements

 Individual calls which were not overlapped by other calls and sufficient signal-to-noise ratio (Figure 2) were manually chosen through a random search protocol (Supplementary Information).
-Briefly, an experimenter began at a random point in an audio file.
-From this point, the experimenter randomly began searching to the left or right until a suitable horseshoebat call could be identified.
-The start and end time of this call in the audio file were noted.
+Briefly, from a random start point in each audio file, we randomly searched either forward or backward in time until we found a suitable call.